TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 A suggested directory structure is shown below for Golang, Javascript and Python bundles in the tabs below.

-In this case, the `manifest.json` will reference the Python files located in the `bundle-directory`, ensuring the Python plugin source files are organized relative to the manifest.
+In this case, the `manifest.json` will reference the Python files located in the `bundle-directory`, ensure Python plugin source files are organized relative to the manifest.
 The Tyk Gateway will load and execute these Python plugins based on the paths defined in the `manifest.json` file.